U53RW4R3/RemoteKeyStrokes/README.md

 - [ ] Implement encryption method of AES256 via base64

+- [ ] Implement the rest of upload methods: Base32, Base2, Base10, Base8

 - [ ] Implement privesc function for both windows and linux

 - [ ] Implement a persistence function for both windows and linux.